rylp/Fashion-Clothing-Multilabel-Classification/README.md

 # Fashion-Clothing-Multilabel-Classification
-Developed an multi-output CNN model to classify colors and categories of clothing using Tensorflow and OpenCV
+Developed an multi-output CNN model to classify colors and categories of clothing using Tensorflow and OpenCV.
+Achieved 98% accuracy